pianoman373/voxel-game/README.md

 # Building

 This project uses [cmake](http://www.cmake.org/download/) as it's build system.
-Setting up a project for your particular IDE via cmake is pretty simple and instructions can be founs on the cmake website.
+Setting up a project for your particular IDE via cmake is pretty simple and instructions can be found on the cmake website.

 # Running

-Voxel-game requires several files that are available from the root folder of the project and the resources folder.
+Voxel-Game requires several files that are available from the root folder of the project and the resources folder.
 If you attempt to run the program after a build the program will crash because it can't find the resources folder.
 To fix this set your working directory to the project root folder for debugging/running.